qiemem/ControlFlowExtension/README.md

 cf:else           [ "x is greater than or equal to 6!" ]
 ```

+The above code will print out `x is less than 4!` since that's the first case with a true condition.
 `cf:matching` also applies the consequent of the matching case to the given value, just like `cf:match`:
-The above code will print out `x is less than 4!` since that's the first case with a true condition.

 ```
-print cf:match one-of turtles
-cf:case [ [color] of ? = red  ] [ [ "I'm red!" ] of ? ]
+print (one-of turtles) cf:matching cf:case [ [color] of ? = red  ] [ [ "I'm red!" ] of ? ]
 cf:case [ [color] of ? = blue ] [ [ "I'm blue!" ] of ? ]
 cf:else                         [ [ "I'm some other color!" ] of ? ]